 Many seniors prefer to age in place to create a more genuine end of life experiences.
 However, seniors who live at home are at risk of falls.
 Statistics show that 6 out of 10 falls take place in home environments and nearly a third of aging people fall every year.
-Learning fall prevention tips for seniors and considering Senior In-Home Care in Sherman Oaks, California can ensure their safety.
+Learning fall prevention tips for seniors and considering Senior Home Care can ensure their safety.
 Here’s how you can prevent your seniors from falling at home:

 - Make Home Modifications

 Adding or improving lighting is important to prevent falls for seniors at home, especially for those with a compromised vision.
 Installing handrails and grab bars, as well as arranging furniture and other items for easy reach is beneficial.
 Fall mats can be strategically placed in areas where falls may take place.

 Moreover, providers of Home Health Care suggest installing a stair lift to eliminate the potential of falls while your seniors go up and down the stairs.
 With stair lifts, aging people can maintain their independence and live as normally as they would.

 - Allow Seniors to Exercise Regularly